Skip to content

 Bikaner city from Bhandasar Temple

 We loved Bikaner in many ways.
 Here we suggest these 15 places to visit in Bikaner.
+There are also many more offbeat places in Bikaner.

 Junagarh Fort

-I was quite surprised when I first saw this fort.
-You know why?
-It is one of those few major forts in Rajasthan which is not built on a hilltop!
-Junagarh Fort was originally called Chintamani and was renamed Junagarh or “Old Fort” in the early 20th century when the ruling family moved to Lalgarh Palace outside the fort limits.
 Till then the subsequent leaders kept adding palaces, temples and pavilions to it.
 Some of them are Phool mahal, Anup mahal, Badal mahal.
 My personal favourite is Badal mahal.
 A major feature of the fort is the stone carving done in red and gold coloured sandstones.
 The interiors of the palaces are decorated and painted in traditional Rajasthani style.
 The fort is well maintained and is a must visit.
+Choose a time which is not very crowded.

-2. Karni Mata temple
+Karni Mata temple or Rat temple

 karni mata temple - top things to do in bikaner @lemonicks.com